 Let’s talk about the respective benefits of each.

 Gravel is generally better than concrete for a shed foundation

 As mentioned above, out of all the available shed foundations, gravel foundations are our choice for prefab sheds that come with wooden floors pre-built.
 If that’s the type of shed you’re planning to build/buy, the following reasons explain the benefits of a gravel shed foundation.

 Better drainage = less rot and decay.
 A gravel base acts like a sponge by wicking away the water that would normally collect around the bottom of the shed.
 A concrete base, on the other hand, cannot absorb water.
 This can create more water runoff issues during heavy rain falls.
-The bottom of the shed also won’t dry out as quickly with concrete.
+Additionally, the bottom of the shed also won’t dry out as quickly with concrete.